 I know there is a lot of temptation out there and you can fall in love with other people but promiscuity is very dangerous.
 If someone else wants to sleep with you then you can say that you can't because you are in a relationship.
 You and your partner (boyfriend or girlfriend) could still wear a gold ring on your finger to show that you are in a relationship if not married.
 Maybe individuals will do the right thing and not pursue any sexual encounters with you.
 In order to get rid of sexual desire, it may help for those in a relationship to allow each other to look at another person's private parts without any exchange of bodily fluids or sex.
 This would include looking at naked photos on the internet or seeing someone naked in person.
 Sometimes the best way to get rid of sexual lust is seeing a naked person.
 This can actually prevent cheating.

 I know looking at nude people that aren't your spouse is controversial, but there is some Biblical support that seeing someone naked is okay with God.
 God didn't have a problem with people seeing the naked prophets Isaiah and Micah (Isa.
 20:3; Micah 1:8).
 Or Shemuel and other men (i.e. prophets) seeing naked king Shaul when the Spirit of God came upon him and he took off his clothes and prophesied while lying naked all that day and night (1Sam.
 19:23-24).
-The Bible also mentions that Petros (Peter) was fishing naked (John 21:7).
+The Bible also mentions that Petros (Peter) was fishing naked (John 21:7 KJV).
 Peter's companions would have also been naked.
 Fishermen would fish naked because they would have to dive into the water to pull their fishing nets out of the water.
 Fishing was also a dirty and smelly job and could require the cleaning of clothing.
 Fourthly, there were also the naked games where the competitors competed naked.
 And fifthly, there were (& are) professions where someone sees someone else's nudity (i.e. Roman soldiers, officers, doctors, baptizers, etc.).